 Post-Class Assignment (if taking course for academic credit)

-Requirement for BA students is a 12-15 page paper, and Doctoral students, a 20-25 page paper weaving together content from the lectures, discussions, artistic activities, reading materials and your experiences related to the entire course.
+Requirement for BA students is a 6-9 page paper, Masters a 12-15 page paper, and Doctoral students a 20-25 page paper weaving together content from the lectures, discussions, artistic activities, reading materials and your experiences related to the entire course.
 Artistic work is welcome to supplement your paper.

 This intensive is co-presented with Dance of Oneness®